ELLINM/anchovy_pro.github.io/Code_Challenge/README.md

-This Repository is code challenge of hakerank study
+This Folder is Code Challenge of Hakerank Study
 ------------------------------
 1. Upload every time fix a problem